A Taxi Driver: Fictionalized elements

-A Taxi Driver generally shows good accuracy on the memory of Gwangju Uprising, but several historical events depicted in the film are inaccurate and fictional.
+A Taxi Driver generally shows good accuracy on the memory of Gwangju Uprising, but several historical events depicted in the film are inaccurate or fictional.

 The name of the taxi driver who helps Hinzpeter in the film is Kim Man-seob.
 He gives a false name, Kim Sa-bok, to Hinzpeter when he asks for Kim's name later in the film.
-However, in real life, the taxi driver’s name was actually Kim Sa-bok.
-The only information known about the driver at the time during production was the name Kim Sa-bok, which was not registered as a taxi driver (due to his being a hotel taxi driver, not a self-employed taxi driver).
+However, in real life, the taxi driver's name was actually Kim Sa-bok.
+The only information known about the driver at the time during production was the name Kim Sa-bok, which was not registered as a taxi driver.
 Therefore, most of the character settings, including the "real" name Kim Man-seob, were created for the film.

-In the film, Kim Man-seob is a self-employed taxi driver.
-Kim Sa-bok (real name of Kim Man-seob) actually wasn't a self-employed taxi driver, but a hotel taxi driver.
+In the film, Kim Man-seob is a self-employed taxi driver, while Kim Sa-bok was a hotel taxi driver.
 Thus, his car was not a green taxi shown in the film but a black sedan.

-In the film, only Kim Man-seob and Jürgen Hinzpeter head to Gwangju.
-However, in real life they were accompanied by Hinzpeter’s sound technician Henning Rumohr.

-The massive car chase sequence in which the taxi drivers in Gwangju help Kim Man-seob and Hinzpeter escape Gwangju did not happen.
+Kim Man-seob and Jürgen Hinzpeter were actually accompanied by Hinzpeter's sound technician Henning Rumohr.
+The massive car chase sequence in which the taxi drivers in Gwangju help Kim Man-seob and Hinzpeter escape did not happen.
 In reality, they escaped from Gwangju without incident on the pretext of doing business.